soonernotfaster/data-engineering-zoomcamp/module_1/items-to-share.md

 - How to apply the principle of least access to service accounts for example (roles/storage.objectCreator)
  - Rather than using a service account, it would make sense to use [OIDC](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/about-security-hardening-with-openid-connect#defining-trust-conditions-on-cloud-roles-using-oidc-claims)
+ - Setting up [OIDC](https://github.com/google-github-actions/auth) on a private repo to manage roles
+ - OIDC is then set up using more limited roles on the public repo